Ajinkya-A3/K8s-Kubeadm/README.md

 ## Testing

-A basic nginx Deployment (5 replicas) + NodePort Service validates the full path: scheduler → CNI pod IP assignment → kube-proxy Service routing → container. `kubectl get pods -o wide` to check pod placement/IPs, `curl http://<worker-public-ip>:30080` to confirm external reachability.
+An nginx Deployment + NodePort Service validates the full path: scheduler → CNI pod IP assignment → kube-proxy Service routing → container.
+`kubectl get pods -o wide` to check pod placement/IPs, `curl http://<worker-public-ip>:30080` to confirm external reachability.
+Also used as the workload for zero-downtime testing during manual version upgrades (topology spread constraints + readiness probe + a PodDisruptionBudget so draining a node doesn't take the Service down — see [`Version-Upgrade.md`](./Version-Upgrade.md) for the full manifest).

 ## Lessons learned (kept here on purpose)